Drag files or click to select

 | Compatibility | Sometimes issues with .jfif | Universal |

-Key difference: JFIF is optimized for photographs with minimal file size, while PNG is for graphics with precise pixel-by-pixel reproduction.
+Key difference: JFIF/JPEG is optimized for photographs with minimal file size, while PNG is for graphics with precise pixel-by-pixel reproduction.
+JFIF and JPG differ from each other only in how the header is recorded - the compression algorithm and quality are the same.

 When to Convert JFIF to PNG